siderolabs/coredns/plugin/forward/README.md

   As an upper bound for **MAX**, consider that each concurrent query will use about 2kb of memory.

-Also note the TLS config is "global" for the whole forwarding proxy if you need a different `tls-name` for different upstreams you're out of luck.
+Also note the TLS config is "global" for the whole forwarding proxy if you need a different `tls_servername` for different upstreams you're out of luck.

 On each endpoint, the timeouts for communication are set as follows: